Services We Offer:

 ABA Therapy Solutions offers supervision for those pursuing BCBA or BCaBA Certification.
 Supervision experiences are offered both locally and remotely and may include both one on one and group supervision opportunities.
 With many years of experience in the field, we understand that rich, in-depth experience and practice are key components of learning to apply the principles of ABA effectively in intervention.
 We value high quality supervision that creates a valuable learning opportunity for our supervisees.
 Please contact us if you are interested in seeking supervision.

 ABA Therapy Solutions partners with many insurance companies to provide services to their members.
 Contact us to learn if our treatment programs are covered by your insurance provider.
-Additionally, we work with our private pay clients to uncover additional resources available and affordable payment options.
+We also accept the Ohio Autism Scholarship and work with our private pay clients to uncover additional resources available and affordable payment options.